RexScratch/jsonformatter/README.md

 # jsonformatter
-A slow Python 3 module/program for producing somewhat clean JSON strings The documentation is pretty bad.
+A slow Python 3 module/program for producing somewhat clean JSON strings made because I was bored<br>
+The documentation is pretty bad.

 Requirements